Opata people: 21st century

 In the 21st century, Arizona and Sonora residents identifying as Opata, among other Mexican Indigenous communities, began seeking recognition.
 In 2014, an Opata man, Roy Cook, and founder of the California Indian Education site was named an American Indian Heritage Month Local Hero by KPBS.
-In 2018, the town of Bacanora, whose name's etymology is derived from the Opata language, promoted the continuation of traditional Opata cultivation an processong of agave for regional liquor.
+In 2018, the town of Bacanora, whose name's etymology is derived from the Opata language, promoted the continuation of traditional Opata cultivation and processing of agave for regional liquor.

 Population

 Population estimates for Opatería at the time of Spanish contact range from 20,000 to 70,000, with most estimates nearer the higher figure.
 The Opatas were the most numerous of the several Indigenous groups in the state of Sonora, and the river valleys of their territory were densely populated with their permanent villages.
 Disease, war, and famine reduced the aboriginal population of Opatería to 6,000 by 1764.
 Today, there are no known full-blooded Opatas left, but mestizo descendants still make up the majority population of traditional Opata territory.
+In 1959, "the San Miguel Valley can be pointed out as one of the major areas of Opata survival, probably having an Indian population of at least 15 percent."
 Many Opata descendants reside in other parts of Sonora, greater Mexico, and the southwestern United States, particularly in Arizona, where their ancestors migrated to work in agriculture and mining.